 • My answer missed the mark on the test.

-Other ways to say: Got it wrong, didn’t succeed
+Other ways to say: Got it wrong, didn’t succeed, fell short

 11. Shoot an arrow into the dark